Key takeaways

 Here are some of the more valuable options:

-• Accessory dwelling unit: Think of an ADU as a small second house on your property.
+- Accessory dwelling unit (ADU): Think of an ADU as a small second house on your property.
 At a minimum, it should have electricity, plumbing, a kitchenette, a bathroom, and a place to sleep.
 A space like this can be used as a guest house, extra living space for a multigenerational household, an office, or an income property.

-• Bathroom addition: If your bathrooms are small or few — especially if you only have a single bathroom — an addition may be worth the expense.
-No one likes waiting for a toilet.
+- Bathroom addition: If your bathrooms are small or few — especially if you only have a single bathroom — an addition may be worth the expense.

 One major downside to more square footage is increased utility and maintenance costs.
-If you live in a starter home-type neighborhood, these downsides could make your home less appealing to potential buyers.
+If you live in a neighborhood that has more starter homes, these hefty costs could make your home less appealing to potential buyers.

 2. Add curb appeal

-Some curb appeal projects with a typically high ROI include adding stone veneer, replacing the front door, replacing the garage door, replacing siding, and replacing windows.
+Some curb appeal projects with a typically high return on investment include adding stone veneer, replacing the front door, replacing the garage door, replacing siding, and replacing windows.

 3. Enhance your kitchen